-Overwriting: Writing unimportant or random data over the real data to make the real data unreadable.
+Overwriting—Writing unimportant or random data over the actual data to make the real data unreadable.
 More overwrites ensure better destruction of data.

-Encryption: Rewriting the data in an encrypted format so that it cannot be read without an encryption key.
+Encryption—Rewriting the data in an encrypted format so it cannot be read without an encryption key.

-As the first three methods of destroying digital data are not relevant to cloud computing, the only suitable option is encryption.
+The first three methods of destroying digital data are irrelevant to cloud computing, so encryption is the only suitable option.
 Encrypting the data for its disposal is called crypto-shredding or digital shredding.
 In crypto-shredding, encryption keys required to read the data are deliberately destroyed.
-Moreover, it is ensured that the keys are completely unrecoverable.
+Moreover, the keys are made completely unrecoverable.

 Question No. 9